kasimeka/balatro-mobile-essentials-mod/README.md

 ### display-mode

 - forces the game to run in landscape only
-- enables hidpi mode for iOS devices
+- enables hidpi mode for mobile devices

 ### touch-keyboard

-- enables the controller-mode keyboard settings for devices with touch input
+- enables the controller-mode keyboard for devices with touch input

 ### fps-settings

+- disables vsync
-- limits the game's fps to the device's current refresh rate on launch (by default)
+- limits the game's fps to the device's refresh rate on launch (by default)
 - adds an "FPS Limit" option to the graphics settings menu for manual adjustment

 ### feature-flags